melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 ### Platforms (if not on FD)
 You can also try to reset onto platforms, but watch out as you don't really want to be above Falco.

+If you are in a tech scenario on a platform, you can do a light shield; Due to Falco's bad grab, you will most likely get knocked off by a shine or an attack, otherwise you can slow down the Falco as they have to wait for you to shield drop.
+However, they can still do slide off counter play, so watch out for them doing so.

 ## Platform Slide Offs
 You can slide off his D-Air if you land onto a platform.